CLOSE UP

 Kochava Levi, a 31-year-old housewife of Yemeni descent, was taken hostage during an attack on the Savoy hotel in Tel Aviv (March 1975).
 Over the course of one night, she transformed herself into a fearless heroine.
 However, by dawn, she was left with nothing but shame.

-A daughter unravels the disappearance of her father, the democratic and peaceful opposition leader to Colonel Qaddafi, as she pieces together her mother’s 19-year search to find him.
-Inspired by her father’s legacy and her mother’s stories, she constructs a new understanding of the man she never knew.
+A daughter unravels the disappearance of her father, the peaceful opposition leader to Qaddafi, and pieces together her mother’s 19-year search to find him.
+Without any memory of her father, she tries to reconnect with him and reconcile with her Libyan identity.

 She Was Not Alone is a poetic meditation on the life of Fatima, a nomadic woman who lives alone in Iraq’s wetlands with her animals.
 As ecological collapse forces migration to the city, our collective fates become intertwined with hers: Will she stay or be dispossessed of everything she knows and loves?